Appspace 8.0, released on 8th July 2020, is a major release designed to cater to the ever-evolving workplace communications needs.

-Users may access the content portal via the new VIEW button available in the Appspace console, or directly from an enterprise messaging app configured with the Appspace App bot when Appspace content is posted to the app’s chat window.
+Users may access the content portal via the Switch to Content Portal button in the Appspace menu from the Appspace console, or directly from an enterprise messaging app configured with the Appspace App bot when Appspace content is posted to the app’s chat window.
 In both instances, the user must have an Appspace user account to login and view the content published to them on the portal.
 For first time visitors to Appspace, using SSO with Just-In-Time turned on will provision them into the Appspace console with basic access.
 Once the user validates with their IdP, they will have access to published content via the portal

 We’ve also made it easy for creators to add content directly from the portal into a channel they have publishing rights to, so they can create cards without the need to navigate to the console.
 Find out more in the Browse and Navigate Appspace Content Portal article.